Japanese invasion of Burma

-The Japanese invasion of Burma was the opening phase of the Burma campaign in the South-East Asian theatre of World War II, which took place over four years from 1942 to 1945.
-During the first year of the campaign (December 1941 to mid-1942), the Japanese Army (with aid from Thai Phayap Army and Burmese insurgents) drove British Empire and Chinese forces out of Burma, then began the Japanese occupation of Burma and formed a nominally independent Burmese administrative government.
+The Japanese invasion of Burma, referred to by the BIA in 1941 as the fourth Anglo-Burmese war or the war of Burmese Independence, was a series of battles fought in the British colony of Burma (present-day Myanmar) as part of the Pacific theater of World War II.
+The initial invasion in 1942 resulted in the capture of Rangoon and the retreat of British, Indian, and Chinese forces.
+The invasion had the support of the Burma Independence Army (BIA), which fought in view of decolonization.
+However, Japan installed a puppet state in Burma, which lost the support of the Burmese people.

+After the invasion, from 1942 to 1945, the Allies and Japan engaged in a protracted struggle for control of the region, marked by fierce fighting in challenging terrain.
+The Burma campaign was strategically significant, as it was linked to the war in China and the supply routes to the Chinese Nationalists.
+The eventual Allied victory in 1945 played a crucial role in the overall defeat of Japan.

 Background

 British rule in Burma

 Before the Second World War broke out, Burma was part of the British Empire, having been progressively occupied and annexed following three Anglo-Burmese wars in the 19th century.
 Initially governed as part of British India, Burma was formed into a separate colony under the Government of India Act 1935.
 Under British rule, there had been substantial economic development but the majority Bamar community was becoming increasingly restive.
 Among their concerns were the importation of Indian workers to provide a labour force for many of the new industries, and the erosion of traditional society in the countryside as land was used for plantations of export crops or became mortgaged to Indian moneylenders.
 Pressure for independence was growing.
 When Burma came under attack, the Bamar were unwilling to contribute to the defence of the British establishment, and many readily joined movements which aided the Japanese.